coinbase/coinbase-bitmonet-sdk/README.md

 	 * @param clientSecret ClientSecret obtained from Coinbase
 	 *
 	 * @param callbackUrl Callback URL registered at Coinbase.
 Please ensure
 	 * that the scheme used for the URL is unique to your application.
-E.g. The
+The
-	 * test aplication used the bitmonet://bitmonet.
+	 * test application uses bitmonet://bitmonet.
 This is required to
-	 * succesfully redirect the user back to the app during the OAuth2 process */ public static void initialize(Context activtityContenxt, String clientId, String clientSecret, String callbackUrl)
+	 * successfully redirect the user back to the app during the OAuth2 process */ public static void initialize(Context activtityContenxt, String clientId, String clientSecret, String callbackUrl)
 ```